Your house needs updating from time to time. But home remodeling can also be expensive; hence, it is crucial to spend your money wisely.

 If you are doing a budget makeover, adding a fresh coat of paint can make all the difference.
 However, paints can cause a plethora of health issues.

 For one, it can irritate your skin, eyes, nose, and throat.
-It can also cause headaches and dizziness, and chronic damage to the nervous system.
+It can also cause headaches, dizziness, and chronic damage to the nervous system.

 Thanks to VOC-free paint, you can update the look of your house without worrying too much about your health.
 Paints free of volatile organic compounds do not contain hazardous chemicals that can leak to the environment.